What's the plan, Stan?

 So that's our plan.
 I don't know if it's gonna hold through December.
 The Other Girl left on her birthday vacation to Portugal on Sunday.
 (Good for her!
 Boo for me.)
 So, I'm only on day 3 of my 17 days without her and as of this moment, I'm ready to put Mom in memory care, or a group home, or a burlap sack and toss her in the river RIGHT NOW.

 Yesterday I woke up to a poop smeared kitchen towel, on the kitchen counter, with a big hunk of poop sitting on top of it.
-As I hustled the towel to the toilet to shake it out, I realized there were smaller nuggets of poop under the towel, leaving a Hansel-and-Gretel excrement trail all along the carpet to the bathroom.
+As I hustled the towel to the toilet to shake it out, I realized there were smaller nuggets of poop under it which I inadvertently scattered on the carpet leaving a Hansel-and-Gretel excrement trail all the way to the bathroom.
 "In case you can't find me, Mom, follow the feces!"

 He said to me later "You are her daughter.
 You need to remove that from the equation and be her caregiver instead."
 And he's right.
 I took it all too personally.
 I blew it.
 I blew it big time.